- Our Department

 See what we will talk about during the Imagine Day Orientations: Physics & Astronomy Welcome Info Session & Engineering Physics Welcome Session

-- Chat with us to learn more about Physics & Astronomy degree programs at our Annual March Beyond First Year Recruitment event - click here to see the agenda of the last event in March, 2016
+- Chat with us to learn more about Physics & Astronomy degree programs at our Annual March Beyond First Year Recruitment event - click here to see the agenda and presentation slides of the last event in March, 2017

 - Download the "Beyond First Year" brochure